 Do you leave appliances when you sell a house?

 When you’re selling your house, you may be wondering what items you will be expected to leave behind for your property’s new owner, commonly referred to as fixtures and fittings throughout your property sale or purchase.
-In short, you are not legally obliged to leave any contents behind (read further down our property solicitors in Longridge’s blog to find out what ‘contents’ includes), nor are you legally obliged to take anything with you.
+In short, you are not legally obliged to leave any contents behind, nor are you legally obliged to take anything with you.

 Many people purchasing a house will think that their seller will be leaving certain items behind, meaning that they won’t have to buy them themselves.
 However, as part of your property sale or purchase, our property solicitors in Longridge will actually want to discuss with you the items you either want to leave (if you’re selling) or the items that you would want included (if you’re buying).